cabal-club/cable-core.js/INDEXES.md

 ## Materialized views
-These materialized views comprise the database portion of cable-core, and will be handled through instantiations of leveldb.
+These materialized views comprise the database portion of cable-core, and will be serviced by instantiations of leveldb e.g. the nodejs wrapping module `level`, which works in browsers and in nodejs.

 When a cable response streams in as a result of a previously issued request, the received data will be persisted and tied to its hash in the data store.
-The data will indexed in different kinds of views according to what type of post it is.
+The data is indexed in different kinds of views according to what type of post it is.

 <!-- links (not captured by any index yet) -->

+The following sections describe the different indexes and stores planned for `cable-core`.
+Each section explains what the view is used for and what the storage schema looks like.

 ### Data store
 A data store where each key is a hash, and each value is the data that